jinalkam/airtable-demo/README.md

 npm install
 ```

-### Then run following command which compiles and hot-reloads for development
+### After than run command which compiles  for development

 ```
 npm run dev
 ```